bebhuvan/dumpster-garden/content/landfill/war-and-peace.md

 ![War and Peace](/static/images/war-and-peace.webp)

-At 1,358 pages, it's less a novel and more of a murder weapon, a cheap bullet-stopper, a doorstop, an unsuitable paperweight, and a karate chops practice prop.
-Undeterred, I started reading the book, and I'm 100 pages in and I'm hooked.
-I thought the book would be in abstruse English, but it's surprisingly readable.
-I wouldn't call it breezy, but it doesn't give migraines either.
+At 1,358 pages, it’s less a novel and more of a murder weapon, a cheap bullet-stopper, a doorstop, an unsuitable paperweight, and a karate chops practice prop.
+Undeterred, I started reading the book, and I’m 100 pages in and I’m hooked.
+I thought the book would be in abstruse English, but it’s surprisingly readable.
+I wouldn’t call it breezy, but it doesn’t give migraines either.

-It's a beautiful novel that slowly becomes a mirror, reflecting all the good, bad, horrible, dumb, and annoying things that make us human.
-It's a 1,350-page portrait of the human condition.
-So every week, I'll keep sharing an update as I read the book.
+It’s a beautiful novel that slowly becomes a mirror, reflecting all the good, bad, horrible, dumb, and annoying things that make us human.
+It’s a 1,350-page portrait of the human condition.
+So every week, I’ll keep sharing an update as I read the book.
 Also, if you want to join me in reading, grab a copy and then send me a message on Twitter or LinkedIn.
-I think it'll be fun.
+I think it’ll be fun.

 ---

 ### Entry date: January 18th

-The book starts with a chronology of Tolstoy's life, and damn, the man lived an interesting life, to say the least.
-From dropping out of college, drinking, cavorting with prostitutes, joining the army, starting doomed relationships, to having a spiritual crisis - the man lived, and I mean, really lived.
+The book starts with a chronology of Tolstoy’s life, and damn, the man lived an interesting life, to say the least.
+From dropping out of college, drinking, cavorting with prostitutes, joining the army, starting doomed relationships, to having a spiritual crisis—the man lived, and I mean, really lived.

 In the introduction, Anthony Briggs writes:

 > The strength of *War and Peace* is in the weakness of its characters